-Before you graduate, you will complete two separate practicums in two different school settings.
-Graduate with a number of marketable skills, so you can work in a variety of settings including elementary and secondary schools, group homes, and youth centres.
+Before you graduate, you will complete two separate practicums for a total of eight weeks.
+Graduate with a number of marketable skills so you can work in a variety of settings including elementary and secondary schools, group homes, and youth centres.

 CDI College is licensed by the Private Career College Branch of Alberta Advanced Education.

 Fill in the REQUEST INFO form to learn more!

 My instructor is always available and she is totally devoted to her job.
 I had a warm welcome when I started and I was able to integrate well.
 The staff is dedicated and thoughtful.